redsquirrelstudio/laravel-backpack-export-operation/README.md

 - Export CRUD resources to multiple file formats.
 - Decide which columns they would like to export.
+- Export data based on the filters applied in the CRUD's list operation

 and allows you as the developer to: